dansanderson/c-autotools-template/README.md

 below.
 You use a tool to generate the `Makefile.am` from the module layout and configuration.

+**Note:** Be sure to clone this repo (or your own project repo based on this repo) with `git clone --recurse-submodules` so that the CMock testing library in `third-party/` and its submodules are also installed.
+If you omitted this when cloning, run this to finish the process:
+`git submodule update --init --recursive`

 ## C Modules

 A _module_ is a self-contained collection of functionality, implemented as one